The Bad Guy

-Before we get into the Blame Game for 100,000 to 130,000 American horses being sent to foreign slaughter every year, it’s important to understand the core issue.
+Before we get into the Blame Game for 100,000 to 134,000 American horses being sent to foreign slaughter every year, it’s important to understand the core issue.
 In the view of Swingin’ D Horse Rescue, the kill buyer is the easy target.
-In reality, they’re just business people making a legitimate living according to existing laws.
-Kill buyers sell horses to foreign horse meat buyers after legally and legitimately purchasing them…from horse owners who no longer want them.
+In reality, they’re just business people making a living according to existing laws.
+Kill buyers sell horses to foreign horse meat buyers after legally purchasing them…from horse owners who no longer want them.
+The core problem is not kill buyers.
+It’s owners.

 Free Horses, Cheap Horses, Auction Horses